Tturna/Tturna/README.md

 # Tturna (Big T)

+ICT Engineering student.
 Game and small time software developer.
 My main languages are C# and Python.
 I make music as a hobby.
 Interested in anything IT.

 <!--